-The Illinois Association of Realtors is requesting $1 million in downtown TIF funds to remove a vacant bank building, enabling progress on a larger city project aimed at improving tourism.
+Illinois Realtors is requesting $1 million in downtown TIF funds to remove a vacant bank building, enabling progress on a larger city project aimed at improving tourism.

-The $2.5-million IAR project would facilitate the proposed Jackson Street Corridor, linking Abraham Lincoln’s home to the Illinois Capitol Complex.
+The $2.5-million IR project would facilitate the proposed Jackson Street Corridor, linking Abraham Lincoln’s home to the Illinois Capitol Complex.

-The Illinois Association of Realtors, based at 522 S. Fifth St. in Springfield, owns the former Marine Bank building at 435 S. Sixth St. The vacant building, currently used as a parking partially blocks the connection between unconnected pieces of the east-west Jackson Street.
+Illinois Realtors, based at 522 S. Fifth St. in Springfield, owns the former Marine Bank building at 435 S. Sixth St. The vacant building, currently used as a parking partially blocks the connection between unconnected pieces of the east-west Jackson Street.

 Jackson Street is one of Springfield’s oldest streets, but the land between Fifth and Sixth streets along that route was never actually part of the street because of the Town Branch creek, which was later converted into a sewer.

-IAR plans to demolish the building and remove the asphalt parking lot on the site, creating room for a Bicentennial Plaza to be completed in time for Illinois’ 200th anniversary of statehood in 2018.
-Ownership and maintenance of the plaza would remain with IAR after completion of the project.
+IR plans to demolish the building and remove the asphalt parking lot on the site, creating room for a Bicentennial Plaza to be completed in time for Illinois’ 200th anniversary of statehood in 2018.
+Ownership and maintenance of the plaza would remain with IR after completion of the project.